berry-cs/big-data-cse/tutorials/welcome01.md

 -----
 ````

    This listing displays the available fields of data you can extract using the `fetch` method.
 For many data sources, the names of the labels themselves provide sufficient hints to what information is being represented.
+The `*` indicate that each of these labels refer to a simple, atomic piece of data represented as a string (or number - *Sinbad* is not smart enough, yet, to automatically infer what type of data each label corresponds to).

 ### Types of Data Elements